The Stats Don’t Lie: Camping Is The New Aussie Travel Norm

 Camping trips are a famous Australian experience and have consistently been a favourite holiday option among couples, singles, families and friends for many years.
 Now, in a world that is slowly picking up from the COVID-19 crisis, camping trips are proving more popular than ever.

 What did you think about our article?
 We’d love to hear from you.
 Share your thoughts in the comment section below!
 Itching to go on a camping trip?
-Check out our guide to start ultralight backpacking or check out our list of essential camping gear for 2020 to help you better plan out your next camping trip or check out our store for more camping gear!
+Check out our guide to start ultralight backpacking or check out our list of essential camping gear for 2022 like camping chairs, cookware and tents to help you better plan out your next camping trip or check out our store for more camping gear!